 But it also speaks to the twisted logic of colonial rule.
 When a tree could be arrested just because it stood in the way of a man with a mustache and too much power, it wasn’t really about the tree.
 It was about dominance.

 If you think about it, colonialism wasn’t just about land or resources.
 It was about control.
 Down to the level of plants.
-Crops were regulated.
-Forests were monetized.
+Crops were regulated, their cultivation dictated by market demands thousands of miles away.
+Forests were surveyed, categorized, and monetized, with local communities often losing traditional access to resources they’d used for generations.
 And in this bizarre case, an uncooperative tree became a minor act of rebellion.

 Maybe that’s why the story still resonates.
 Because the tree didn’t bend.
 It didn’t bow.
 It didn’t apologize.
 It just stood there, quietly refusing to care.